outerport/paramit/README.md

 Haipera is an open-source framework to take scripts _and_ notebooks and make them **production ready**.

 - 🦥 **Config files without any code.** Automatically probes the source code to generate reproducible config files.
-- 🐳 **Deploy on virtualenv for reproducible experiments.** Takes care of all the virtual environments (with auto-updates) of your code for maximum reproducibility of experiments.
 - 🤖 **Grid search from CLI.** Use the command line to directly iterate through hyperparameters.
 - 🪵 **Automatic experiment logging.** Automatically generates per-experiment output folders with reproducible configs.
 - ☁️ **Scale to the Cloud (coming soon!).** Run everything locally, or send your model to Haipera Cloud or your own Cloud for parallel experimentation.